david-leon/Dandelion/docs/dandelion_module.md

 _______________________________________________________________________
 ## Dense
 Fully connected network, also known as affine transform.
-Apply affine transform `Wx+b` to the last dimension of input.
+Apply affine transform $Wx+b$ to the last dimension of input.
 The input of `Dense` can have any dimensions, and note that we do not apply any activation to its output by default
 ```python
 class Dense(input_dims, output_dim, W=init.GlorotUniform(), b=init.Constant(0.), name=None)